HL7/davinci-crd/input/pagecontent/hooks.md

 * Executing these queries in either batch or prefetch will bring back some redundant information (e.g.  information that was already known to the CRD Client and included in the request).
 Examples of this redundant information include returning the original request, returning Encounter and Appointment resources found in the hook contexts, and returning Patient, Practitioner, Organization and Coverage resources that are common for different request types for the order-sign hook.
 This redundancy is the cost of using the prefetch mechanism or batch mechanism.
 Payers seeking greater efficiency can perform direct queries that are more tuned at the cost of needing to make multiple service calls.

 * The queries use the defined search parameter names from the respective FHIR specification versions.
-If parties processing these queries have varied from these 'standard' search parameter names (as indicated by navigating their CapabilityStatements), the CRD Service will be responsible for translating the parameters into the CRD client's local names.
+If parties processing these queries have varied from these 'standard' search parameter names (as indicated by navigating their CapabilityStatements), the CRD Server will be responsible for translating the parameters into the CRD client's local names.
 For example, if a particular EMR's CapabilityStatement indicates that the parameter name (that corresponds to HL7's 'encounter' search criteria) is named 'visit' on the client's server, the Service will have to construct its search URL accordingly.

 * When full prefetch as defined here is not supported, CRD Clients **SHOULD**, at minimum, support the batch query syntax shown [above](#fhir-resource-access).
-CRD Services **MAY** choose to support the batch query mechanism, perform client-specific queries as necessary, or return no results when a client does not support its prefetch requirements.
+CRD Servers **MAY** choose to support the batch query mechanism, perform client-specific queries as necessary, or return no results when a client does not support its prefetch requirements.

 * While these queries attempt to bring back all the potentially relevant information, not all information will necessarily exist for all requests or events, particularly at the time the hook is called.
-CRD Services **SHALL** provide what coverage requirements they can based on the information available.
+CRD Servers **SHALL** provide what coverage requirements they can based on the information available.

 * When processing data from query responses, always check the 'self' link to ensure that the server executed what was requested and processed the data as necessary - or try querying by a different mechanism (e.g. multiple queries rather than relying on `_include`).

 <div markdown="1" class="new-content">

 #### Deferring Card Actions
 CRD clients **SHOULD** support deferring cards, allowing the information on a card to be reviewed by (and/or the actions on a card to be performed by) the current user or someone else at a later point.
-If a CRD service feels that the ability to defer a card is important and (a) the CRD client does not have a native mechanism to defer a card and (b) the CRD client *does* have the ability to accept 'create Task' actions, the CRD service **MAY** provide an alternate 'deferred' action that allows the card action to be performed later.
+If a CRD Server feels that the ability to defer a card is important and (a) the CRD client does not have a native mechanism to defer a card and (b) the CRD client *does* have the ability to accept 'create Task' actions, the CRD Server **MAY** provide an alternate 'deferred' action that allows the card action to be performed later.
 CRD clients that do not provide native support for deferring cards **SHOULD** support accepting Task create actions.

 If using the 'Task' mechanism, the action will display an appropriate message about deferring the action (e.g. launching the SMART app) and will cause the creation of a Task within the CRD client.
 This Task will have an owner of the current user and will comply with the [CRD Card Task](StructureDefinition-profile-crdcardtask.html) profile.
 Each action within a suggestion will have its own Task - allowing the actions to be managed separately.
 Once created, deferred action Tasks might be re-assigned, scheduled, and otherwise managed as normal Tasks.
 How EHRs manage Task work queues is outside the scope of this specification.